 Those first dental experiences shape everything that follows.
 A gentle, positive introduction to dentistry builds trust and comfort that lasts a lifetime.
 Conversely, a traumatic early visit can create dental anxiety that persists into adulthood, leading to avoidance and neglected oral health.

 We understand the weight of this responsibility.
-That's why every first visit at our Ottawa dental clinic is carefully designed to be short, sweet, and overwhelmingly positive—even if it's just a friendly "hello" and a quick look.
+That's why every first visit at our Ottawa dental clinic is carefully designed to be short, sweet, and overwhelmingly positive—even if it's just a friendly hello and a quick look.
 We'd rather have your child leave excited to come back than traumatized by trying to accomplish too much too soon.

 The Canadian Dental Association recommends that children have their first dental visit within six months of their first tooth appearing, or by their first birthday—whichever comes first.
 Most babies get their first tooth around six months old, making the ideal first visit somewhere between 6-12 months of age.

+Why So Early?
 Baby teeth start coming in around six months and can develop cavities as soon as they appear.
 Early visits allow us to catch potential problems when they're tiny and easy to address.
 We can also assess your child's oral development, discuss teething concerns, and provide guidance on proper cleaning, nutrition, and habits like thumb-sucking or pacifier use.

 Perhaps most importantly, these early visits help your child become comfortable with the dental environment before any treatment is ever needed.
 By the time a cavity needs filling at age three or four, your child already knows and trusts us—making treatment dramatically easier.

+What If You Missed That Window?
 Don't worry!
 If your child is older and hasn't been to a dentist yet, now is the perfect time to start.
 We see first-time patients of all ages and specialize in making even nervous older children feel welcome and safe.

 The first visit for babies and toddlers is kept very short and simple—usually just 10-15 minutes.
 We typically start with you holding your child in your lap while we say hello and let them get comfortable.
-Then we do a gentle "knee-to-knee" exam where you sit facing the dentist with your knees touching, creating a little examination space where your child can lie back with their head in the dentist's lap and feet in yours.
+Then we do a gentle knee-to-knee exam where you sit facing the dentist with your knees touching, creating a little examination space where your child can lie back with their head in the dentist's lap and feet in yours.
+During the exam, we count teeth and check for cavities, look for signs of early tooth decay or development issues, assess bite and jaw development, check for oral habits affecting growth, and gently clean teeth if appropriate.
+The entire focus is on building comfort and trust.

 Older first-time visitors typically receive a more comprehensive visit similar to adult checkups, but still with patience, encouragement, and age-appropriate explanations.
 We complete a thorough examination, take necessary X-rays, provide a professional cleaning, and discuss any findings with both you and your child.